-- continue to invest in our technology, research and development efforts; - increase our investment in marketing, advertising, sales and distribution infrastructure for our EVs and services; - obtain, maintain and improve our operational, financial and management information systems; - hire additional personnel; - obtain, maintain, expand and protect our intellectual property portfolio; and - · operate as a public company.
+- invest in manufacturing capacity, via both our own owned facilities and contract manufacturing; - · continue to invest in our technology, research and development efforts; - increase our investment in marketing, advertising, sales and distribution infrastructure for our EVs and services; - obtain, maintain and improve our operational, financial and management information systems; - hire additional personnel; - obtain, maintain, expand and protect our intellectual property portfolio; and - operate as a public company.

 As a result, we will require substantial additional capital to develop our EVs and services and fund our operations for the foreseeable future.
 We will also require capital to identify and commit resources to investigate new areas of demand.
-Until we can generate sufficient revenue from vehicle sales, we expect to primarily finance our operations through commercialization and production with proceeds from the Business Combination, including the proceeds from the PIPE Financing, and, as needed, secondary public offerings or debt financings.
-The amount and timing of our future funding requirements, if any, will depend on many factors, including the pace and results of our research and development efforts and our ability to successfully manage and control costs.
+Until we can generate sufficient revenue from vehicle sales, we expect to primarily finance our operations through commercialization and production with proceeds from the Business Combination, including the proceeds from the PIPE financing that took place concurrently with the Business Combination, and, as needed, secondary public offerings or debt financings.
+The amount and timing of our future funding requirements, will depend on many factors, including the pace and results of our research and development efforts and our ability to successfully manage and control costs.

-Covid-19 Impact
+COVID-19 Impact

 On January 30, 2020, the World Health Organization declared the COVID-19 outbreak a "Public Health Emergency of International Concern" and on March 11, 2020, declared it to be a pandemic.
 Actions taken around the world to help mitigate the spread of COVID-19 include restrictions on travel, quarantines in certain areas and forced closures for certain types of public places and businesses.
 COVID-19 and actions taken to mitigate its spread have had and are expected to continue to have an adverse impact on the economies and financial markets of many countries, including the geographical area in which we operate.
-On March 27, 2020, the CARES Act was enacted to, among other provisions, provide emergency assistance for individuals, families and businesses affected by the COVID-19 pandemic.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act was enacted to, among other provisions, provide emergency assistance for individuals, families and businesses affected by the COVID-19 pandemic.

-As the COVID-19 pandemic continues to evolve, the ultimate extent of the impact on our business, operating results, cash flows, liquidity and financial condition will be primarily driven by the severity and duration of the pandemic, the pandemic's impact on the U.S. and global economies and the timing, scope and effectiveness of federal, state and local governmental responses to the pandemic.
+As the COVID-19 pandemic continues to evolve, the ultimate extent of the impact on our business, operating results, cash flows, liquidity and financial condition will be primarily driven by the severity and duration of the pandemic, the pandemic's further impact on the U.S. and global economies and the timing, scope and effectiveness of federal, state and local governmental responses to the pandemic, including rollout of, and acceptance of vaccines, as well as emergence of virus variants.